The great northern adventure

 Pai’s charm simply captivates the unwary traveller with lots of photo opportunities, waterfalls, bustling night bazaars and so much more.

-Accommodation through out the Chiang Mai Motorcycle Tours are not 5 star, but we have gone out of our way to find boutique style or quirky guest houses/hotels that will charm even the most jaded of bikers.
-Throw in sitting up in the mountains eating bowls of Tom Yam and Moo Dang hanging in quaint villages where the Shan people from Myanmar make you feel so welcome we guarantee you wont want to go home !!
+Accommodation throughout the Chiang Mai Motorcycle Tours are not 5 stars, but we have gone out of our way to find a boutique style or quirky guest houses/hotels that will charm even the most jaded of bikers.
+Throw in sitting up in the mountains eating bowls of Tom Yam and Moo Dang hanging in quaint villages where the Shan people from Myanmar make you feel so welcome we guarantee you won't want to go home !!

 Come & make some memories and share an adventure with us !!

 Day 1 - Airport collection - (Chiang Mai Motorcycle Tours)